Helicopter heroes: White Island rescuers' bravery honoured

 Acting Warrant Officer Class 2 Michael Marvin

 On June 18, 2020, then Staff Sergeant Marvin was working with a junior soldier as part of their grenade-throwing drill.
-When a misthrow resulted in a live grenade landing within 1.5 metres of the thrower, Marvin yelled "drop grenade".
+When a misthrow resulted in a live grenade landing within 1.5 metres of the thrower, Marvin yelled “drop grenade”.
 He tackled the junior soldier backwards into a small depression, about four metres away, smothering the soldier with his body, thereby providing a shield from the blast.
-He suffered fragmentation blast injuries from eight ball bearings to his lower body but checked on the other solider first to conduct a primary injury assessment.
-The junior solider suffered a ball bearing injury to his leg.
+He suffered fragmentation blast injuries from eight ball bearings to his lower body but checked on the other soldier first to conduct a primary injury assessment.
+The junior soldier suffered a ball-bearing injury to his leg.